WICG/web-preferences-api/README.md

 ## Open Questions

-- Do we need a clearOverride method?
-Could we just use setOverride with a value of `null` or `undefined`?
-- Do we need a clearAllOverrides method?
-- Do we need a way to get the preference value or is using `matchMedia` sufficient?
-(I think we need at least a getOverride method)
+- Do we need a way to get the "computed" preference value or is using `matchMedia` sufficient?
-- Do we need an API method to indicate the accepted values for a given preference?
+  - The ergonomics of `matchMedia` particularly aren't great when you want to listen to updates.
-- Do we need a user activation requirement for set and clear? (e.g. clicking a button)
+- Do we need a user activation requirement for setting the values? (e.g. clicking a button)
-  - This would remove the ability to automatically sync preferences.
-- Do we need a permission grant?
-Or at least integrate with permissions policy?
 - Do we need configuration for the scope of these overrides?
+(I think this is out of scope)
 - Do we need configuration for choosing session vs permanent override?
+(I think this is out of scope)

 ## Acknowledgements

-Special thanks to [Ryan Christian](https://github.com/rschristian) for his help in reviewing this explainer and providing feedback.
+Special thanks to [Ryan Christian](https://github.com/rschristian) for his help in reviewing the original explainer and providing feedback.